HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 Choose the safest places to travel

-So if you want to travel, where are the safest places to go?
+So if you want to travel, where are the safest places to travel?
 Berkshire Hathaway Travel Protection has determined the world’s safest countries and cities for the upcoming year, as we do every year, and here are the top five safest countries:

-- Denmark
+- Canada

-- Iceland
+- Switzerland

 - Norway